Elm, English (Ulmus minor 'Atinia')

 This species was previously referred to as Ulmus minor var. vulgaris.
 English elms have been found to be genetically identical clones of a single tree, said to be Columella's 'Atinian Elm', once widely used for training vines.
-It's assumed this species was brought to the British Isles by the Romans for that purpose.
+It's assumed this species was brought to the British Isles for that purpose.

 What does English elm look like?

 Overview: mature trees grow to 30m and can live for more than 100 years.
 The bark is grey brown, rough and fissured, often with suckers growing from the base of the trunk.
 The twigs are finely hairy.
 Buds are oval, pointed and hairy.